ptruman/diab/README.md

 2. resolving the issues with the remote server to stop it failing
 3. running the container with DIAB_HEALTHCHECK set to **0** which will stop healthchecks and report the container as healthy in all conditions

+## OMGWTFBBQ!

+When this project was originally published, Docker Hub was autobuilding images.
+Now, on the free tier, images need to be manually pushed.
+Whilst testing is carried out, it's not "full and formal" and sometimes an image gets pushed which contains errors - or, sometimes, the GitHub fixes are pushed and it takes a while before a rebuilt image is pushed.

+If you have come here having pulled a Docker Hub image, and are having issues, try a manual source pull & build from Dockerfile.
+If that still fails, get in touch! :)

 # What's next?

 Lates versions of diab will: